Walking Control Based on Step Timing Adaptation: LIPM simulation

 Figure \ref{CoMCoP} illustrates the resulting trajectories for each case.
-As it can be observed in the top figures, for the case without timing adjustment (case (a)), the robot steps on the borders of feasible area to recover from the push.
-But, since in this case stepping can be realized only at fixed times, as time goes the DCM diverges and the swing foot is not able to capture the DCM fast enough.
-However, when timing adjustment is enabled (case(b)), the algorithm adapts the next footprint and landing time based on the measured DCM.
+We observe that without timing adjustment, the robot steps on the borders of the feasible area to recover from the push but because step timing is fixed, the DCM ends up diverging.
+In the case where timing adjustment is enabled, the algorithm constantly adapts the next footstep and landing time.
 As a result, the robot steps on the borders of the feasible area very fast to recover from the push.
-In the bottom figures, the swing foot trajectory in vertical direction for each case is shown.
-As it can be observed, employing the constrained problem in Equation \eqref{QP_poly} results in very smooth swing foot trajectories, despite the constant step location and timing adjustment.
+We notice that our approach results in smooth swing foot trajectories (without any discontinuity in position or velocity), despite the constant step location and timing adjustment.

+Figure \ref{time_seq} shows the adapted step time at each control cycle.
+The nominal stepping time for this scenario is $T_{nom}=\SI{0.35}{s}$.
+When the push is exerted at $t=\SI{1.4}{s}$, the optimizer quickly decreases step timing.
+Interestingly, the optimizer increases step timing after push rejection above the nominal step time ($T=\SI{0.446}{s}$).
+Indeed, at $t=\SI{2.019}{s}$ when the push is rejected, the DCM is very close to the stance foot location (Fig. \ref{CoMCoP}, top-right) and the DCM offset far from its nominal value.
+Hence, the optimizer increases stepping time to bring the robot back to its nominal speed.